 It was observed by Davies (2002) that once the Roman road making skills had been lost, the standards of road making in Britain did not again reach a comparable level until the days of the turnpike trusts and the great road engineers of the eighteenth century, such as Thomas Telford and John Macadam.
-In the mediaeval period new roads and sometimes bridges were constructed by religious houses.
-Also, the nobility maintained (and occasionally built) roads and bridges if they had an interest.
-Wiltshire et al (2005) note that the Duchy of Lancaster spent money on road repairs, such as the Ashbourne -Turnditch - Belper road because of the need to transport charcoal to the "Lord's Forge" in 1314.
-It was also the case that people often gave money in their wills for road repairs within a particular parish or manor.
+In the mediaeval period new roads and sometimes bridges were constructed by religious houses such as monasteries.
+It was also the case that wealthy people gave money in their wills for road repairs within a particular parish or manor.
+The nobility maintained (and occasionally built) roads and bridges if they had an interest.
+Wiltshire et al (2005) noted that the Duchy of Lancaster spent money on road repairs, such as the Ashbourne - Turnditch - Belper road because of the need to transport charcoal to the "Lord's Forge", in 1314.
+In the medieval period a few important roads were guarded and it is known that the Duchy of Lancaster paid for the guarding of some roads on market days.

 However, the road system was still largely that created by the Romans and it had suffered a long period of decline, which was barely arrested by haphazard local repairs.
 In consequence, by the middle 1600s, the road system was hardly capable of handling wheeled traffic and war with France, who were blockading coastal shipping, caused Parliament to take stronger measures to ensure the improvement of inland routes.
-Initially this involved greater strictures on the local parishes whose "Surveyors of the Highways" were responsible for road repairs and were responsible to the Justices of the Peace (Radley and Penny, 1972).
+Initially this involved greater strictures on the local parishes whose "Surveyors of the Highways" were by then responsible for road repairs and reported to the Justices of the Peace (Radley and Penny, 1972).
 It is clear that such repairs were being carried out locally and account books exist for the expenditures involved.
-Much of the local effort around Wirksworth was probably due to the influence of people such as Sir Philip Gell (a Member of Parliament).
-This extended not only to the repair of local roads, but also to the placing of guide stoops (guide posts) in the area (Smith, 1996).
+Much of the local effort around Wirksworth was probably due to the influence of people such as Sir Philip Gell (as Lord of the Manor and a Member of Parliament).
+This extended not only to the repair of local roads, but also, much later, to the placing of guide stoops (guide posts) in the area (Smith, 1996).
 However, merchants and carriers were still unsatisfied and in the end Parliament began to authorise firstly the repair of roads and later the making of new ones through the creation of Turnpike Trusts.

-The earliest of these in Derbyshire, with the exception of the 1724 Buxton - Manchester turnpike (considered to be mainly in Lancashire), was the route from the River Trent at Shardlow Cavendish Bridge to Brassington via Derby, Kedleston, Mugginton and Hognaston.
-The Dodds (2000) note this as being pre-1738, though Radley and Penny (1972) give it as 1738 precisely, however the Act itself was passed in 1737 and it covered not only Cavendish Bridge to Brassington but also Derby to Hurdlow House.
+The earliest of these wholly in Derbyshire was the route from the River Trent at Shardlow to Brassington via Derby, Kedleston, Mugginton and Hognaston.
+Radley and Penny (1972) give it as 1738, however the Act was passed in 1737 and it covered not only Shardlow to Brassington but also Derby to Hurdlow House.
 In either case, it was realistically the first in the county and Glover (1829) has this interesting observation to make about it: "The reason for this first Derbyshire turnpike road terminating at so small and obscure a town as Brassington was that the traveller towards the north having, by means of this improved road, been helped over the low and deep lands of the county, might proceed over the rocky districts to Buxton... without further assistance."
 The implication of this is it would be possible to join the route of The Street north of Brassington because it was still in sufficient repair for its use to be practicable.